Vman45/raspivoice_install/README.md

 > sudo git clone https://github.com/raspivoice/raspi-wav.git

-##### And if you have already previously dowloaded the WAV files and only want to update, just do this:
+##### And if you have already dowloaded the WAV files and only want to update, just do this:

 > cd /usr/local/raspi-wav/

 > sudo git fetch

 ##### If all goes well, the Raspivoice will now be install and ready for use.
 The raspivoice binaries itself will reside in the $HOME/bin folder

+To try it, make sure audio is enabled for audio jack output (on Rpi) or USB Analog audio (on Ubuntu) and type:

+> raspivoice hello world
+> raspivoice thatsall